JMK-B/lokisoft.github.io-variant-docs/Documentation/Introduction to the Unite Server development platform.md

 * Continuous development - See new or updated APIs,  listeners or code changes immediately in your running online service.
 * Integrated testing suite
 * You application is Host agnostic and runtimes for different hosts is managed through extension packages
+* Don't need senoir developers as all performance